furiosa-ai/wheel_repairer/README.md

 # Wheel Repairer

 Wheel Repairer is a Python tool designed to repair wheel files using auditwheel.
-It provides an easy-to-use interface for excluding specific files from wheels and repairing them to meet the manylinux standard.
+It provides an easy-to-use interface for excluding specific files from wheels based on patterns and repairing them to meet the manylinux standard.

 ## Features

 - Automatically detects the platform tag from wheel filenames
-- Allows exclusion of specific files from wheels
+- Allows exclusion of files based on glob patterns
 - Supports dry run mode for testing without making changes
 - Command-line interface for easy integration into build processes